 My hometown is Richmond, Virginia.
 Even though I haven’t spent much time there since I was a kid, I love going back and exploring its culture and thriving food and beverage scene (which, trust me, is awesome).
 I am a member of a Facebook group for Virginia craft beer lovers and many of the members rave about The Veil Brewing Company in Richmond.
 I knew that when I made it home next, I had to check it out.
 And I did.

 In typical Virginia fashion, there was a food truck outside serving oysters, and the inside of the Scott’s Addition taproom was a lively and open place brimming with craft beer lovers.
 I felt right at home.
 While I didn’t have time to enjoy more than one that day, I enjoy the “sitdwn”, an American IPA made with Galaxy and El Dorado hops.
 I can’t wait to go back there and enjoy more of their beers despite taking quite a few home with me that day.
 If you’re passing through Richmond and want a good beer, The Veil Brewing Company is a must-visit!

 Did we skip your favorite craft breweries?
-Tell us all about it in the comments!
+Maybe you can find some more of your favorite craft beers in the USA here!
+Tell us all about your favorites in the comments!
 We’d love to visit and try it out!

 Love what you see?
 Pin this post for easy access later!